Watch: 'Sunbathing' whale heads in towards Hawke's Bay beach to catch some rays

-Two lucky divers had the experience of a life time as they came within touching distance of a humpback whale sunning itself off the coast of Waipatiki Beach in Hawke's Bay.
+Two lucky divers had the experience of a life-time as they came within touching distance of a humpback whale sunning itself off the coast of Waipatiki Beach in Hawke's Bay.

 Rangi Vallance said that although he has seen whales in the Bay few times he has never been able to get as close as he did on Monday.